gelatodigital/gelato-automate-foundry-template/README.md

 # Gelato Foundry template for Automate

-The purpose of this repo is to showcase examples of using Gelato Auomate in a Foundry enviroment.
+The purpose of this repo is to showcase examples of using Gelato Automate in a Foundry enviroment.

 ## Geting started